hanaa-mohamed/cpprelude/docs/bucket_array.md

 bucket_array(bucket_array&& other, const AllocatorT& allocator);
 ```

-1. A constructor that builds the container with the provided allocator
+1. A constructor that builds the container with the provided allocator.
-2. A constructor that initializes the container with the provided `initializer_list` using the provided allocator
+2. A constructor that initializes the container with the provided `initializer_list` using the provided allocator.
 3. A constructor that initializes the container with the provided `count` and fills it with the provided `fill_value`.
-4. A copy constructor
+4. A copy constructor.
-5. A copy constructor that accepts another allocator
+5. A copy constructor that accepts another allocator.
-6. A move constructor
+6. A move constructor.
-7. A move constructor that accepts another allocator
+7. A move constructor that accepts another allocator.

 #### count